Welcome from our Executive Director, a little about us, our team and our vision.

 Welcome to the Dakota Baptist Convention web site.
 We are excited about what God is doing in the Dakotas among the 90 churches that the Convention serves.
 Our aim as a Convention is to assist our churches in starting new churches, sharing the Gospel, making disciples and building strong healthy churches for the glory of God.
 Our posture toward the churches we serve is to say to them, “you can do it…we can help!”
 I invite our churches and partners across the United States to join us as we work to help churches reach the Dakotas for God’s Glory!

-In 1984, the Dakota Baptist Fellowship was formed out of what was then the North Plains Baptist Convention.
+In 1984, the Dakota Baptist Fellowship was formed out of what was then the Northern Plains Baptist Convention.
 For 30 years, Dakota Baptist Churches have worked together.
 In 2014, we celebrated our 30th Anniversary as a stand-alone Baptist family of churches.

 Vision for Next 2-4 Years